 Patagonia is a land of epic natural wonder at the end of the world.
 Sprawled across a giant region straddling Chile and Argentina at the southernmost tip of South America, it’s a maze of peaks, glaciers and fjords that will make you fall in love with the outdoors all over again.
 From awe-inspiring hikes and bucket-list sightseeing to a taste of the region’s local culture, here are 15 things to do in Patagonia.

-For practical information to plan your trip, read this Patagonia itinerary but first, get inspired by these absolutely amazing things to do in Patagonia and if you want more check out our top 20 things to do in Argentina too.
+For practical information to plan your trip, read this Patagonia itinerary but first, get inspired by these absolutely amazing things to do in Patagonia and if you want more check out our other things to do in Argentina too.

 - 15 Amazing Things To Do In Patagonia